speguero/powerpkg/README.md

 ![Header](/readme/header.gif)

-A Windows package deployment script with an emphasis on simplicity and standardization.
+A monolithic Windows package deployment script with an emphasis on simplicity, maintainability, and standardization.
 Written in PowerShell.

 ## Section
 1. [Requirement](#requirement)